 CCC = GVWR – unloaded vehicle weight – full fresh tank water weight – full LP gas weight.

-When we do the math, we only have 1,012 pounds of additional cargo that we can carry inside.
+When you do the math, you only have 1,012 pounds of additional cargo that you can carry inside.
 It’s surprising how quickly items can add up, so be sure to give yourself plenty of wiggle room.
-This was one of the mistakes we made when purchasing a fifth wheel.
-Take it from me, you won’t want to worry about weight every time you add a new item to your RV.
+Not taking weight into consideration is a common mistake people make when purchasing a fifth wheel.
+You won’t want to worry about weight every time you add a new item to your RV.

 Renting your RV